Cresilon

 Among the interim steps was signing a cooperative research-and-development agreement with the Department of Defense to investigate use of the gel technology to treat traumatic brain injuries sustained on the battlefield, and in late 2022, the company secured $25 million in a Series A-4 financing round.

-Those funds were earmarked for accelerating a global expansion plan, increasing production capacity at the state-of-the-art bio-manufacturing facility they had built in Brooklyn, and supporting entry into the human health market — plans that came to fruition in mid-2023, when Cresilon Hemostatic Gel™ (CHG™) was granted clearance from the FDA for use in humans.
+Those funds were earmarked for accelerating a global expansion plan, increasing production capacity at the state-of-the-art bio-manufacturing facility they had built in Brooklyn, and supporting entry into the human health market — plans that came to fruition in mid-2023, when Cresilon Hemostatic Gel™ (CHG™) was granted clearance from the FDA for human use in managing bleeding wounds such as minor cuts, lacerations, and abrasions.

 Landolina and Cresilon — which was included on the 2024 list of Fast Company’s most innovative companies, landing in the top spot in the medical device category — have come a long way since those days in Othmer Hall, but the mission has remained the same: Saving lives by improving wound care and advancing the standard of its medical treatment.